daviddigital/solarapp/README.md

 Can add a command line argument when launching the app which will display the users name

 e.g. `ruby solarapp.rb "David Watts"`

+# Help

+## Installation and Running Solar App

+Download or clone the github code and then run the below script to install the gem dependencies and run the app.

+` bash run_app.sh `

+Add your name or company name as a commmand line argument then running the app to get a personalised welcome message.

+e.g.

+` ruby solarapp.rb "David"`

+## Using Solar App and Solar Terminology

+Solar App is designed to be as simple as possible.
+Follow the prompts to find out the costs and benefits of solar.

+If you're unsure of what your power cost per kwH, feed in tarrif or system size you're after, just use the defaults which are Australian averages.

+A brief description of the questions asked and why they are asked is as follows:

+### Postcode

+The postcode is used to determine the rebate available to you, and how much power the panels are likely to produce (the two are related).
+A postzone to zone mapping is used by the app.

+As an example, a postcode in sunny Perth will have a higher output than Hobart, and attracts a higher rebate as well as cheaper bills (or more credits).

+### Current power cost per kWh

+What your current retailer is charging you per kWh, to determine the current solar bill / potential savings after solar installation.

+### Houshold size and whether a pool is at the property

+The number of people in the household.
+This is used, in combination with whether a pool is at the property, to determine an estimated average monthly energy bill, without you needing to look at your last 12 power bills.

+### Main roof orientation

+North roofs are best for solar, and South roofs are the worst.

+This factor is used to determine the output of the solar system selected.
+For example a North roof will produce about 20% more than a South facing roof.

+### Size of system

+The size of solar panels.
+Larger panels will provide a bigger rebate, and more energy savings or feed in tarrifs.

+### Quality of system

+The quality of the panels and inverter.

+To make things simple we've broken up the categories into "value" and "premium".

+Solar App won't produce any increase in output for the premium brands over the value brands.
+Per a Choice & CSIRO study (https://www.choice.com.au/home-improvement/energy-saving/solar/articles/solar-panel-test-what-we-found), the cheaper Jinko panels from China kept up with the premium brands.

+Premium brands may however will provide longer warranties and better service.

+### Feed in tarrif

+Feed in tarrif is the price per kWh your energy retailer will provide for solar you feed back into the grid.

+It should be noted that different states have different rules, and not all of these rules have been built into Solar App.

+For example, in QLD only 10kW can be fed into the system on single phase power systems, but three phase power systems can go higher.

+Solar App will not impose any limits on amount fed into the grid, so should only be used as an initial desktop study.

+### Installation year

+The STC rebate will end in 2031, and the installation year is used to determine the amount of STCs your system will provide.
+Each year the STCs will drop, as they are projected out until 2031 from the installation year and claimed upfront by your solar retailer.

+## Features

+### Provide your name or company name when running the app